GH05T-HUNTER5/GH05T-INSTA/README.md

 <i>* This tool works on both rooted Android device and Non-rooted Android device</i>

+#

+### Pro Tips

+* Never login to Instagram app after finding your Instagram password, use your Chrome browser

+##### Why Chrome Browser?

+* Your login activity will never be saved, so your victim will never find you
+* Your login activity will never be displayed

+#

 `Never modify the GH05T-INSTA tool`

 #### Verwenden Sie dieses Tool nicht für schlechte Dinge